htw-swa-jk-nk-ns/service-frontend-voting/README.md

 # service-frontend-voting

-written in Vue.js with Vuetify.
+written in Vue.js with Vuetify with <3.